WeblateOrg/weblate/docs/wlc.rst

 Description
 +++++++++++

-Weblate Client is Python library and command line utility to manage Weblate remotely.
-The command line utility can be invoked as :command:`wlc`.
+Weblate Client is Python library and command line utility to manage Weblate remotely using :ref:`api`.
+The command line utility can be invoked as :command:`wlc` and is build on :mod:`wlc`.

 Global options
 --------------